-Some 70 percent of family-owned businesses fail or are sold before the second generation gets a chance to take over, according to a 2012 Harvard Business School study.
+70 percent of family-owned businesses fail or are sold before the second generation is sold to a third party, according to a 2012 Harvard Business School study.

 A big reason for the failure is business divorce, a colloquial term used to describe the separation between owners of a business, which can be just as painful as a regular divorce.